 Petraea Heynike started at Nestlé UK in 1972, working in the Frozen Food and Culinary areas.
-After an assignment at Nestlé Head Office in Switzerland, she transferred to several international postings including Malaysia, South Africa, and the United States, before joining Nestlé Canada as Head of the Ice Cream business.
+After an assignment at Nestlé's International Headquarters in Vevey, Switzerland, she held several positions in Malaysia, South Africa, and the United States, before joining Nestlé Canada as Head of the Ice Cream business.

 As Market Head of Nestlé Canada from 2004 to 2006, Petraea Heynike then helped establish strong market positions in categories such as frozen food, infant nutrition, ice cream and, in particular, confectionery.
 As of 2006, she held the position of Senior Vice President Confectionery Strategic Business Unit - Global.
 Effective March 2009, Petraea Heynike was appointed Executive Vice President of Nestlé S.A. responsible for the Strategic Business Units, Marketing and Sales, and Nespresso.

-As a representative of Nestlé, Petraea Heynike serves as Chairperson of Nestlé Nespresso S.A., as Co-Chairperson of both Life Ventures S.A. and Nutrition-Wellness Venture AG and as a member of the Board of Beverage Partners Worldwide S.A.
+As a representative of Nestlé, Petraea Heynike serves as Chairperson of Nestlé Nespresso S.A., as Vice Chairperson of both Life Ventures S.A. and Nutrition-Wellness Venture AG and as a member of the Board of Beverage Partners Worldwide S.A.